What is a narcissistic injury?

 I have protected my own daughter and continue to build her own armour amidst the chaos.

-Understanding the narcissistic meaning is important for your pathway to healing from narcissistic abuse.
+Understanding the narcissistic meaning is important for your pathway to healing from narcissistic abuse and getting help.

-Narcissist parenting with a sick Mother is exhausting.
+Parenting with narcissists is exhausting.
 I spent too long hoping her Mother would get better.

 I can finally say I am at a good place because not only does my daughter have a smile on her face again, I am teaching her empathy which is something her mother did not receive as a child.